 configResults is used for group-based monitoring and shall be ignored by the IN-CSE if present since group-based monitoring is not supported by the present document.

-cancelind shall be ignored by the IN-CSE if present since it is not supported by the present document
+cancelind shall be ignored by the IN-CSE if present since it is not supported by the present document.